Fimpid-Inc/.github/profile/README.md

 ## Hi there 👋

 We are Fimpid.
 We are making the best Android OS for your device.
-Coming soon
+Coming soon.
+Here, you can see our progress.

 https://fimpid.com